Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 White sage smudge stick and abalone shell

-Then light incense or white sage over a saucer, pot, or bowl that will catch any ash.
+Then, light incense or white sage over a saucer, pot, or bowl that will catch any ash.
 Blow the sage to make it smolder.
-Then using a feather to waft the smoke, wave the sage into the house's walls while walking clockwise around each room, ensuring that smoke goes to every corner of the house.
+Then, using a feather to waft the smoke, wave the sage into the house's walls while walking clockwise around each room, ensuring that smoke goes to every corner of the house.

 Always remember that before doing this, a white or blue candle should be lit, and prayer to God should be said.
-Ritually dispose of the dirt and the water as it seems fit and is convenient to the practitioner.
+Ritually dispose of the dirt and the water as it sees fit and is convenient to the practitioner.

 Spiritual materials to be used in space clearing and blessing: bluestone, Epsom salt, ammonia solution, Chinese Wash, holy water, Van Van oil, red brick dust, brown sugar, and herb mixtures

 2. Blessing and protection - in cases where regrettable events have occurred to the inhabitants, candles and special offerings (food and drinks, flowers, coins, incense, etc.) may be placed at the four corners of the building and to the altar to ward off future invasion or assaults of evil and to ask the spirit inhabitants of the building to bless or protect the property and its residents.
 Suppose the family or company experiences a string of unfortunate events or an ongoing threat of enemy work.
-In that case, all doors and windows that open to the exterior may be sealed with sulfur powder or crosses drawn with Jinx Removal or Fiery Wall of Protection oil or oil with scriptural verse ash (Psalm 91).
+In that case, all doors and windows that open to the exterior may be sealed with sulfur powder or crosses drawn with Jinx Removal, Fiery Wall of Protection oil, or oil with scriptural verse ash (Psalm 91).

 Offerings to the guardian or protective spirits of the house.